 - People who are immunocompromised including cancer treatment.

 - People of any age with severe obesity (body mass index [BMI] >40) or certain underlying medical conditions, particularly if not well controlled, such as those with diabetes, renal failure, or liver disease might also be at risk.

 - People who are pregnant should be monitored since they are known to be at risk with severe viral illness, however, to date data on COVID-19 has not shown increased risk.

 Many conditions can cause a person to be immunocompromised, including cancer treatment, smoking, bone marrow or organ transplantation, immune deficiencies, HIV or AIDS, and prolonged use of corticosteroids and other immune weakening medications.

-Anyone with a chronic medical condition or is immunocompromised and is receiving home-health care should:
+Anyone with a chronic medical condition or who is immunocompromised and is receiving home-health care should:

 - Avoid close contact to anyone that is sick and do not allow anyone to enter your home that is showing symptoms of respiratory infection such as cough, fever, shortness of breath and sore throat.

 - Do not allow persons who have traveled on a cruise ship in the past 14 days to enter your home, whether they have gotten tested or not.